British Post Office scandal: Problems with the software

 The Horizon IT system contained "hundreds" of bugs.
 Some of those that came to light were named after the post offices where the bug first occurred.
 These bugs included: the "Dalmellington bug", where the system would enter repeated withdrawals in the ledger every time the user pressed "enter" at a frozen interface screen; and the "Callendar Square bug", where the system would create duplicate database entries in the ledger.

 Subpostmasters began reporting balancing errors within weeks of the Horizon system being installed, via the helpline they were instructed to use.
-The Post Office denied the subpostmasters' reports of faults in the system, insisted that the subpostmasters make up any shortfall of money, and in many cases untruthfully denied that any other subpostmasters had reported problems.
+The Post Office denied the subpostmasters' reports of faults in the system, insisted that the subpostmasters make up any shortfall of money, and in many cases falsely denied that any other subpostmasters had reported problems.
 In May 2002, shopkeeper Baljit Sethi raised concerns with the press that there were errors in Horizon, after his wife Anjana was notified that her subpostmaster contract would be terminated.
 The Post Office responded that it "totally refuted" that the system was faulty, and that it had "sent experts ... to check it twice".

 In around 2000, problems with the system were reported by Alan Bates, the subpostmaster at Craig-y-Don from March 1998 until November 2003.
 In 2003, Bates had his contract as subpostmaster terminated when he refused to comply with Post Office policy.
 He reported his concerns to Computer Weekly in 2004; sufficient evidence had been gathered by 2009 to publish.
 A campaign group, Justice for Subpostmasters Alliance (JFSA), was formed by Bates and others in September 2009.
 By 2012, concern in the media, and amongst a number of members of parliament, had grown.
 As a result, an independent firm of forensic accountants, Second Sight, was commissioned by the Post Office to conduct an independent inquiry in 2012.
 During this period the chief executives of Royal Mail Group were John Roberts, Adam Crozier and Moya Greene, and then Paula Vennells, who became chief executive of the Post Office when it separated from Royal Mail in 2012.

 In April 2021, Post Office chief executive Nick Read announced that the Horizon system would be replaced by a new IT system that would be "more user-friendly, easier to adapt for new products and services, and cloud-based to ensure easy maintenance and ready interoperability with other systems", and presented a plan to share Post Office profits with postmasters.

 At the Inquiry in 2024, it was revealed that Fujitsu was aware that the Horizon software contained bugs as early as 1999, but this was not disclosed to the subpostmasters or to the courts in which prosecutions were conducted.